lorforlinux/docs.beagleboard.io/boards/beaglev/ahead/index.rst

         +++

-        Hardware and mechanical design and specifications of the BeagleV Ahead board for those who want to know their board inside and out.
+        Hardware and mechanical design and specifications of BeagleV Ahead board for those who want to know their board inside and out.

     .. grid-item-card::